tmonj1/misc/dotnetcore/TaskAndAsyncAwaitInNetCore3.md

 }
 ```

-In the above example, while the task is being executing, the main thread is alive because Main
+In the above example, while the task is being executed, the main thread is alive because Main
 `await`s the completion of the task.

 ## 2. Async and Await